Pyrrha-Foundation/pyrrha-coin/doc/unit-tests.md

 There is a wrapper tool in contrib/testtools/gtest-parallel- which can execute the Boost-based C++ unit tests in parallel

-NOTE: only works if Nexa has been compiled against Boost 1.59 or later, as it uses some command line argument features only provided by Boost Test from that version onwards.
+NOTE: only works if Pyrrha has been compiled against Boost 1.59 or later, as it uses some command line argument features only provided by Boost Test from that version onwards.